Should I buy or rent real estate? A Canadian’s guide

 Saving for a deposit is just one hurdle to overcome, with ongoing costs also needing to be addressed.
 When you're paying off a mortgage, you need to create a long-term budget based on your immediate and predicted expenses.
 Getting a mortgage is a serious commitment and not everyone is ready to set up a 20 or 30 year financial plan.
 If you've decided to go down this route, there are a few key points to take into consideration.

-Homeowners face a number of ongoing expenses, including monthly mortgage payments, property taxes, homeowners insurance, and maintenance fees.
+Homeowners face a number of ongoing expenses, including monthly mortgage payments, property taxes, homeowner’s insurance, and maintenance fees.
 If you've decided to do what many Canadians are doing and purchase a condo, you'll also have to pay monthly condo fees.
 When paying off a mortgage, it's always important to make a distinction between your interest and principal outlays.
 This is one of the fundamental differences between short-term and long-term mortgages, with some people paying off nothing but interest for years before they start digging into their principal.
+There may be some tax deductions, but you also have to do your research to find out how to get it.

 While most people are aware of the differences between mortgage and rental payments and how they're likely to affect the weekly budget, other expenses such as home maintenance and renovations are often forgotten about.
 Property is a robust asset that’s likely to grow in value over the years, but you need to look after it in the meantime.
 Unlike renters, property owners face regular maintenance costs, renovation fees and other carrying costs that can eat into their budget.
 Along with the impact this has on your balance sheet, it can also eat away at your time and lifestyle.